sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 There were a couple of interesting questions to explore, but I decided against including them in this blog post as it was already getting long.

-### Ability of other structure rearranging algorithms to minimize size
+### Ability of other field reordering algorithms to minimize size

 While we gave a counterexample to the correctness of Clang's algorithm, it would be interesting to mathematically characterize a group of structures where Clang's algorithm can always minimize their